This page provides details on how to use the optimized Bump Material in V-Ray.

 Bump Delta Scale – Scale for sampling the bitmap when the Type is set to Bump mapping.
 The exact value is calculated automatically by V-Ray and is tied to the ray differentials, but can be scaled here.

-Maya Compatible – When enabled, the BRDFBump will try to match the Maya bump/normal mapping.
+Maya Compatible – When enabled, the BRDFBump tries to match the Maya bump/normal mapping.